 Knowing the colours you want to use will make it much easier when deciding on the hard and soft landscaping.

-Dividing up your garden
+Sketch your garden

 Creating a plan of your garden (complete with measurements) will aid in allocating space to each area.
 It will also help to visualise how the garden will look and you can check everything will fit.

 Mark on your plan which parts of your garden receive the most sunlight as an area for seating or a vegetable patch should be located there.
 Also be sure to mark any areas that are lower and might flood.

 If you are planning to dig down deep, check the location of any underground pipes or cables.
 You can rent a CAT (cable avoidance tool) to assist in this and ensure these are also indicated on your garden design.